 My first job was at the ripe old age of 15 and I earned $1.00 per hour.
 Since that time, I’ve worked with the exception of maternity leave for a few months with each child.
 Amazing how time flies!

 So, as I look back at all the people I’ve met, the children I’ve watched grow, the changes in the world around me and the exceptional working women I’ve known… it’s been a great run.

 I loved working for the global Avon.
-As with any large ship, it takes a long time to make it turn around in the ocean.
+As with any large ship, it takes a long time to make it turn around in the ocean of Direct Selling Companies.
 I wish I had been there earlier to enjoy the calm seas.

-I have to say thanks to Avon for yet another milestone in my life… the opportunity to stop and acknowledge a long working history and the return to something more fun.
+I have to say thanks to Avon for yet another milestone in my life… the opportunity to stop and acknowledge a successful working history and the return to something new and fun.
 Now my goals will be mine alone- what a change.
 It was inevitable.